Quantitative tame properties of differentiable functions with controlled derivatives: -smooth functions and -degree

 like the \emph{Bang degree} in \cite{NazarovSodinVolberg04}.
 But the unspecified argument $b$ allows for more flexibility; it will however always be related to the ratio of the $\cC^0$-norm of $f$ by $M_0$.

-If the domain $K$ of $f$ is a $d$-dimensional convex body, then the diameter $\de_K$ of the domain $K$ (not the dimension!) will affect the $\mu^{|N}$-degree as a multiplicative factor of the sequence $\mu^{|N}$, i.e.,
+If the domain $K$ of $f$ is a $d$-dimensional convex body, then, in our results, the diameter $\de_K$ of the domain $K$ (not the dimension!) will affect the $\mu^{|N}$-degree as a multiplicative factor of the sequence $\mu^{|N}$, i.e.,